WhizzCodes/Railway-Booking-System/README.md

 # How to run ?

-Download the folder and Extract.
+Download the Zip and Extract.

 Simply import the project in your IDE